You can use either

 4. Use NumPy transpose() Function

-Alternatively, we can reverse the dimensions of a given array using
+Alternatively, you can reverse the dimensions of a given array using

 numpy.transpose().
 Let’s create NumPy array using